Malden Catholic High School: Highland Ave. (1932–1968)

-In 1932 work began on the "Boys' Catholic High School" on Highland Avenue in Malden, near the Immaculate Conception School.
+In 1932, work began on the "Boys' Catholic High School" on Highland Avenue in Malden, near the Immaculate Conception School.
 The project was established by Richard Neagle, pastor of the Immaculate Conception Parish in Malden, Massachusetts.
 The school opened in 1936, with Brother Gilbert as headmaster.
 The school educated boys from Malden and greater Boston cities and towns such as Somerville, Medford, Melrose, Charlestown and Everett.
 The school competed in football (playing home games at Brother Gilbert Stadium), hockey and other sports.

 The school closed in 1968, having had seven headmasters.
 After 1968 the building became a junior high school for the Immaculate Conception School.
 The lab classrooms were used by Girls Catholic High School, (the sister school to Boys' Catholic) until 1992, when that school closed.
 While both schools were open, because of their close proximity, and conservative administration, the boys were released from school earlier than the girls so they would not converge in the neighborhood at the same time.
 Immaculate Conception School closed its doors in 2006 after 125 years.

 Crystal St. (since 1968)

-After the school closed, Richard Cushing, Cardinal Archbishop of the Archdiocese of Boston, requested that it be re-established.
+After the school closed, Richard Cardinal Cushing, Archbishop of Boston, requested that it be re-established.
 The Xaverian Brothers created a much larger, more regional high school on Crystal Street.
 The new two-story building included 30 classrooms, an auditorium, and a gymnasium.
 The Archdiocese provided the funds to build the new complex, originally as a loan, but later made a gift by Cardinal Cushing.

-In January 1999 U.S. News & World Report profiled the school in its examination of 96 "Outstanding American High Schools".
+In January 1999, U.S. News & World Report profiled the school in its examination of 96 "Outstanding American High Schools".
 The school's first lay headmaster, Thomas Arria Jr., took over in 2005.

 In the early 21st century renovation was started on the Crystal Street complex, and a new sports field and cafeteria completed.